tmcginn/tutorials/security/data-safe-tutorials/provision-audit-alert-policies/content.md

-# Provision Audit and Alert Policies on Orale Data Safe
+# Provision Audit and Alert Policies on Oracle Data Safe

 ## Before You Begin
 ### Objectives